L'Odissea (1911 film)

 Released in 1912 in the United States it was welcomed, in the trade journal The Moving Picture World, the film was proclaimed as marking "a new epoch in the history of the motion picture as a factory of education".

 Plot

+The film follows the journey of Odysseus as he attempts to return home to Ithaca after the Trojan War.
+After setting sail with his men, Odysseus encounters a series of mythical and perilous obstacles.
+They first face the Cyclops Polyphemus, whom Odysseus blinds in order to escape captivity.
+Continuing his journey, he navigates past the deadly Sirens and the monsters Scylla and Charybdis.
+After losing all his men and enduring years of hardship, Odysseus finally returns to Ithaca in disguise.
+There, he defeats the suitors who have overrun his home and is reunited with his faithful wife, Penelope, and his son, Telemachus.

 Reception

 London City Nights said the film " was an interesting watch: the 1911 equivalent of a summer blockbuster, and a chance to see the past come alive in two ways; firstly in the depiction of Ancient Greece and secondly in the film itself as historical text."